mreshank/guess-the-word/README.md

 >
 > cd guessTheWord

-Use code with caution. <i>Learn more</i>
-  `-> Navigate to the project directory and Open the index.html file in your web browser.
+Use code with caution. <i>Learn more -> Navigate to the project directory and Open the index.html file in your web browser. </i>

 <hr>